hiterboy963/theng-cryptography-final-assignment/README.md

 ```
 ### Dependencies/Libraries Used

-+ cryptography (the main library) consist of:
++ cryptography (the main library) consists of:
-rsa: generate key pair
+- rsa: generate key pair
-padding: add PSS (Probabilistic Signature Scheme) signing standard for more security
+- padding: add PSS (Probabilistic Signature Scheme) signing standard for more security
-hashes: for SHA-256 to work
+- hashes: for SHA-256 to work
-serialization: for saving key pairs into .pem file format
+- serialization: for saving key pairs into a .pem file format
-invaildsignature: for error message
+- invaildsignature: for error message
 + getpass: Python dependency for masking passwords when typing
 + os: used for file system handling